Reach (Gloria Estefan song): Critical reception

-Dave Sholin from the Gavin Report felt that "the remarkable performer really shines when she has new material that showcases her signature style."
-He added that the collaboration with pop songwriting genius Diane Warren "results in a production which is quintessential Gloria Estefan."
+Dave Sholin from the Gavin Report felt that "the remarkable performer really shines when she has new material that showcases her signature style", adding that the collaboration with pop songwriting genius Diane Warren "results in a production which is quintessential Gloria Estefan."
 Roger Catlin from Hartford Courant said that the singer 'is savvy enough to save her trump card for last—her Olympic anthem "Reach".'
 Jeremy Griffin from The Ithacan deemed the song as a "triumphant anthem."
+Richard Smith from Melody Maker felt if featured the singer in "a wistful, adult-orientated kinda way".
 Pan-European magazine Music & Media called it a "sweeping ballad dominated by slow, impressive drums which swell to a climax towards the end."
-They complimented Estefan's voice as "warm and strong, amplified by a gospel choir, but she wisely eschews any vocal acrobatics."
-A reviewer from Music Week rated it five out of five, picking it as Single of the Week.
-The reviewer added, "It's a top-notch curtain-raiser to her first English-language album in five years, and it's a smash."
+Estefan's voice was complimented as "warm and strong, amplified by a gospel choir, but she wisely eschews any vocal acrobatics."
+A reviewer from Music Week gave it a top score of five out of five and named it Single of the Week, adding, "It's a top-notch curtain-raiser to her first English-language album in five years, and it's a smash."
 Ian Fortnam from NME stated in his review of the album, that "it is 'Reach' that is truly destined to break the global bank this summer as the official anthem of the Olympic Games."
 David W. Bothner from Pittsburgh Post-Gazette declared it as a "surprisingly folksy tune."
 Bob Waliszewski of Plugged In remarked that it expresses a "willingness to 'go the distance' to fulfill a promise."